Pol Roger

 Pol Roger is a producer of champagne.
 The brand is still owned and run by the descendants of Pol Roger.
 Located in the town of Épernay in the Champagne region, the house annually produces around 110,000 cases of Champagne.

 History

 Pol Roger was born on 24 December 1831, the son of a lawyer.
 Beginning as a wholesaler of wine, he started his own champagne house in 1849, with the first growths released in 1853.
 He received an imperial and royal warrant for the Austro-Hungarian court.

 The owners of Pol Roger are members of the Primum Familiae Vini.
-Pol Roger holds the current Royal Warrant as purveyors of champagne to Queen Elizabeth II.
+Pol Roger held the Royal Warrant as purveyors of champagne to Queen Elizabeth II.

 Champagnes

 The house's prestige label is the vintage Cuvée Sir Winston Churchill.
 Churchill was oft to repeat Napoleon's maxim on champagne: "In victory, deserve it.
 In defeat, need it!"
 They also release three non-vintage cuvées, the Pure Brut (no added sugar), Brut Réserve and Rich (sweet), as well as three other vintage wines, the Brut Vintage, Blanc de blancs and Rosé Vintage.

 Pol Roger Brut Vintage is typically a blend of 40% Chardonnay and 60% Pinot noir, although this can vary.